ministryofjustice/analytical-platform-ui/README.md

 There are a 2 of types of secrets that can be added:

 - Kubernetes Secrets
 - External Secrets

 Both are created through the modernisation-platform-environments repository then referenced in `charts/values.yaml`.

 #### Kubernetes Secrets

-TODO later as I don't know the whats or whys
+Todo later as I don't know the whats or whys

 #### External Secrets